-The Group's capital ratio amounted to 27.5 per cent. at the end of 2021, corresponding to an excess cover of 12.0 percentage points relative to the total capital requirement of 15.45 per cent.,

-The solvency requirement of 8.0 per cent. must be covered by at least 4.5 per cent.
-Common Equity Tier 1 capital, while at least 6.0 per cent. of the solvency requirement must be covered by Tier 1 capital.
+The Group's capital ratio amounted to 29.4 per cent at the end of 2023, corresponding to an excess cover of 12.4 percentage points relative to the total capital requirement of 17.1 per cent, comprising the solvency requirement of 8.0 per cent, the supplementary solvency need of 2.3 per cent and the combined capital buffer requirement of 6.8 per cent.
+The solvency requirement of 8.0 per cent must be covered by at least 4.5 per cent Common Equity Tier 1 capital, while at least 6.0 per cent of the solvency requirement must be covered by Tier 1 capital.
 Tier 2 capital may account for up to 2.0 per cent.
 The supplementary solvency need and the combined capital buffer requirement can only be covered by Common Equity Tier 1 capital.

-At the end of 2021, the Group had excess cover of DKK 811 million relative to the Common Equity Tier 1 capital requirement, and excess cover of DKK 811 million relative to the Tier 1 capital requirement.
-The excess cover for the Group's total capital requirement is DKK 822 million.
+At the end of 2023, the Group had excess cover of DKK 833 million relative to the Common Equity Tier 1 capital requirement, and excess cover of DKK 833 million relative to the Tier 1 capital requirement.
+The excess cover for the Group's total capital requirement is DKK 844 million.